 The first step in making a 90-degree bend is to determine how long the bend needs to be.
-Let’s say that you’re running a piece of ¾" conduit straight down a wall, and you need to turn it at 90 degrees and run it horizontally into a box that is 12" from the wall.
+Let’s say that you’re running a piece of 3/4-inch conduit straight down a wall, then turning it 90 degrees to run horizontally to an electrical box that is 12 inches away.

 Look at the head of the conduit bender.
 You should find a notation about the take-up dimension.
-It might say something like, "Stubs 5" to arrow."
-This means that a 90-degree bend adds 5" to your horizontal... measurement.
-A "stub" is what electricians call a 90-degree bend.
+It might say something like, "Stubs 5 to arrow."
+This means that for this particular tool, a 90-degree bend adds 5 inches to your horizontal measurement.
+(A stub is what electricians call a 90-degree bend.)
 The arrow is near the front end of the head and indicates the beginning of the bend.

-Pull the handle of the bender back towards you while applying heavy foot pressure to the bender heel at the back side of the head.
-Continue with a steady motion until the length of conduit on the floor reaches the 90-degree mark indicated on the side of the head.
+Pull the handle of the bender back toward you while applying heavy foot pressure to the bender heel at the backside of the tool's head.
+Continue with a steady motion until the length of the conduit on the floor reaches the 90-degree mark indicated on the side of the bender's head.

-If the bend is less than 90 degrees, put it back in the bender and bend it a little more.
-If you somehow end up with more than 12" on the horizontal, you can trim off the short end with a hacksaw or a tubing cutter.
-On the other hand, if you came up short, you'll have to start over with a new piece of conduit.
-Unfortunately, there's no way to stretch it!
+If the bend is less than 90 degrees, you can put it back in the bender and bend it a little more.
+If you somehow end up with more than 12 inches on the horizontal, you can trim off the short end with a hacksaw or a tubing cutter.
+However, if you came up short, you'll have to start over with a new piece of conduit.